Realizing compatible pairs of transfer systems by combinatorial $N_\infty$-operads: Pairs of N-infinity -operads from compatible indexing systems

 We end with an example which describes the realizability of compatible pairs of transfer systems for the group $G = \Sigma_3$.
 Recall from \cref{def compatible pair transfer system} the definition of a compatible pair of transfer systems.

 \begin{example} \cref{table: S3 transfer systems} displays all transfer systems $\cT$ for the symmetric group $\Sigma_3$.
-Note that since all copies of $C_2$ in $\Sigma_3$ are conjugate, there is no information lost in only displaying one of these groups in the transfer system.
 The table also displays $\mathrm{Hull}(\cT)$ and whether the pair $(\mathrm{Hull}(\cT),\cT)$ is realizable using our methods.
 Rows $1$, $5$, $8$, and $9$ are realizable as Steiner and linear isometries pairs, see \cite[Examples 4.9 and 5.11]{RubinDetecting}.
 Row $2$ is realizable by applying \cref{corollary: realizability is closed under meets} to rows $5$ and $8$.
-Finally, row $3$ is realizable since it is the $C_3$-local transfer system for $\Sigma_3$.
+Finally, row $3$ is realizable since it is the $H_1$-local transfer system for $\Sigma_3$.
 Using this, one can check that at least 24 out of 36 compatible pairs are realizable.
 We note that if one could show that row $6$ was realizable, then we would immediately obtain that row $7$ is realizable, by applying \cref{corollary: realizability is closed under meets} to rows $6$ and $8$.
 Thus the two outstanding cases are rows $4$ and $6$. \end{example}